 This saves the hassle of preparing redirects with the correct syntax for insertion into the .htaccess file.

 Wordfence Security Plugin

-Aside from being my preferred WordPress security plugin, it also has a Live View of traffic as it occurs, outlining the city and country of origin, IP Address, landing page etc. A “Pages Not Found” tab on the Live View page shows 404 Errors as they occur identify the details above, plus the broken link URL.
+If you are using this, it has a Live View of traffic as it occurs, outlining the city and country of origin, IP Address, landing page etc. A “Pages Not Found” tab on the Live View page shows 404 Errors as they occur identify the details above, plus the broken link URL.

 Armed with that information, you can select the page URL, and copy that into the Quick 301 Redirect’s left column, and add the correct page URL in the adjacent column.
 This is much neater than trawling through server log files…